ieco-lab/scariR/README.md

 ### Citation

-The package `scariSDM` is a research compendium for our manuscript, Owens and Helmus, 2024:
+The package `scari` is a research compendium for our manuscript, Owens and Helmus, 2024:

 **insert citation**